 The Group has leases for motor vehicles, forklifts and some IT equipment.
 The lease liabilities are secured over the related underlying assets.
-With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
-The Group classifies its right-of-use assets in a consistent manner to its property, plant and equipment (see Note 17).
+With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the Statement of Financial Position as a component of Property, Plant and Equipment (see Note 17) and a lease liability.
 Each lease generally imposes a restriction that, unless there is a contractual right for the Group to sublet the asset to another party, the right-of-use asset can only be used by the Group.
 Leases are either non-cancellable or may only be cancelled by incurring a substantive termination fee.
 Some leases contain an option to extend the lease for a further term.
 The Group is prohibited from selling or pledging the underlying leased assets as security.
 The Group must insure items of property, plant and equipment and incur maintenance fees on such items in accordance with the lease contracts.